siyul-park/uniflow/docs/key_concepts.md

 # 📚 Key Concepts

-This guide provides a detailed explanation of key terms and concepts used in our system.
+This guide details the main terms and concepts used in the system.

-## Node Specifications
+## Node Specification

-Node specifications define the behavior and connections of each node in a declarative format.
-The engine compiles these specifications into executable nodes.
+A node specification declaratively defines the behavior and connections of each node.
+The engine compiles this specification into executable nodes.

 ```yaml
 id: 01908c74-8b22-7cbf-a475-6b6bc871b01a